Hervar77/infinity-doc/mkdocs/api/infinity.mail.md

 Type: [`infinity.mail.attachmentArray`](#infinity.mail.attachmentArray_interface)

 Gets or sets the attachments for the current email.
 The data must be passed and will be retreived inside an [`infinity.mail.stringArray`](#infinity.mail.stringArray_interface).
 See the example on top of this page for more information.
+Note that this property is not a real array and it cannot be modified, so `myMail.attachments.push()` will not work.
+You need to assign an array with attachment items to this property.

 ---